 -Camping Santa Catarina, in the road to Ordino; phone: +376 835 065

-If you prefer stay in a hotel, you can see the main in Andorramania
+If you prefer to stay in a hotel, you can see the main in Andorramania

 To know the avalanche conditions, visit the link of METEO FRANCE (in French)

-To know aditional information, you can contact with the Coma Pedrosa Hut (Phone: +376 327 955).
+To know additional information, you can contact with the Coma Pedrosa Hut (Phone: +376 327 955).
 It’s guarded from juin to october; rest of the year opens only a free room (6-10 places).